aarong/feedme-transport-ws/README.md

   `err.wsCode` and `err.wsReason` properties containing the code and reason specified by `ws`.

+- When the application server calls `server.transportClient(cid)` (??) it gets an object with a remoteHost property?

 ## Client

 Client transport lets you connect to a Feedme API server over Webockets from